EyoelleoyE/Day-4-Sales-Analyzer.cpp/README.md

 # Day-4-Sales-Analyzer.cpp
-I have managed to master Arrays.
-I made a Sales Analyzer software and figured 'KIng of the Hill' to find the maximum value.
+Back at the desk.
+I mastered Arrays.
+Built a Sales Analyzer and figured out the 'King of the Hill' logic to find maximum values.
+Also, I discovered the iomanip library making my code's output look like actual money.